teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 1. Domain of the Problem
 1. Experience of the team
 1. Offerings of the community

-And some ranges to evaluate each facet:
-1. Domain of the problem
-  - **3 Points** Most projects made with this tech are in this problem domain.
-  - **2 Points** Some projects exist, but they are rare.
-  - **1 Point**  No projects can be found with this technology in this domain.
-2. Experience of the team
-  - **3 Points** Most developers on the team have built and deployed something with this tech many times.
-  - **2 Points** Some have used it, some have not.
-  - **1 Point**  Zero developers have built and deployed working products with this tech.
-3. Offerings of the community
-  - **3 Points** There are copious amounts of  projects that integrate and support development using this tech.
-  - **2 Points** There are a couple open source projects thatsupport or integrate with this tech.
-  - **1 Point**  There are zero established, or only a few, small, early-in-development,  projects that support or integrate with this tech.

-## Usage

-When considering one or more options for a language or technology, assess the three facets above, assigning a number to each, add them up, and compare their scores.

-- 9   - a good technology decision
-- 6-8 - risky! look for another option
-- 3-4 - consider this a skunkworks project with zero expectations and should be archived at the end

 ## Domain of the Problem
 What is the domain of the problem?
 That is a big question and can be hard to